-As Bayesian multiple classifier correction cannot be intuitively visualized for more than two classifiers, we show the comparison between SNoRe SDF and node2vec as well as Label Propagation in Figure~\ref{fig:bayes}.
+As Bayesian multiple classifier correction cannot be intuitively visualized for more than two classifiers, we show the comparison between SNoRe (SDF) and node2vec as well as Label Propagation in Fig.~\ref{fig:bayes}.
 The two comparisons are used to demonstrate the performance against a strong and a weak baseline.
+We chose node2vec as the strong baseline because it is a generalization of Deepwalk and thus covers both algorithms.
 The data used to make these comparisons was collected over all datasets using ten repetitions of ten-fold cross-validation.

-Green dots in the triangles represent samples, obtained from the hierarchical model.
+The green dots in the triangles represent samples, obtained from the hierarchical model.
 As the sampling procedure is governed by the underlying data, green dots fall under one of the three categories; classifier one dominates (left), classifier two dominates (right), or the difference of the classifiers' performance lies in the region of practical equivalence (up).
 Upon model convergence, some areas of the triangle are more densely populated, showing higher probability that the classifier outperformed the other.
-We can see that in our experiment SNoRe SDF significantly outperformed the Label Propagation algorithm in both micro and macro F1 metric, having almost all green dots in the far left corner.
-More interesting are the comparisons against node2vec where SNoRe still outperforms node2vec who's probability of outperforming SNoRe is only 2\%.
+We can see that in our experiment SNoRe (SDF) significantly outperformed the Label Propagation algorithm in both micro and macro F1 metric, having almost all green dots in the far left corner.
+More interesting are the comparisons against node2vec where SNoRe still outperforms node2vec whose probability of outperforming SNoRe is only 2\%.
 Here a lot of dots are in the region of practical equivalence showing that both algorithm perform similarly a lot of times.